Winter squash gets gorgeous.

 Can You Eat Acorn Squash Skin?

 Yes, you can eat acorn squash skin!
 That’s part of what makes this recipe so easy.
+Just make sure it has been cleaned well.

 How to Bake Acorn Squash